kevinjosethomas/sign-language-processing/README.md

 Once hand landmarks are captured, the data is fed into a Keras PointNet model, which I trained on over 120,000 labelled images of ASL fingerspelling.
 PointNet is a deep learning model architecture developed with the intent of classifying 3D point clouds, similar to how the detected hands are now represented.

-The PointNet model classifies the input data into one of the ASL alphabet signs, except for J and Z, which include movement of the hand to properly express.
-Below is a demonstration of the training process and parameters, of the PointNet model.
+The PointNet model classifies the input data into one of the ASL alphabet signs (except for J and Z, which include movement of the hand to properly express).
+Below is a demonstration of the training process of the PointNet model.

 <img alt="Classification" src="https://github.com/kevinjosethomas/sign-language-translation/assets/46242684/5df6c3ed-c06a-48f2-800d-318a4b63925d">
 &ensp;